 Keeping all the lucrative benefits in mind, it would only be a sound decision to take a term insurance policy as early as possible to remain stress-free in the longer run.

-Canara HSBC Oriental Bank of Commerce’s iSelect+ Term Plan offers a variety of benefits and is completely customizable.
+Canara HSBC’s iSelect+ Term Plan offers a variety of benefits and is completely customizable.
 Additional covers like Child Support Cover, Accidental Death Benefit and Accidental Total and Permanent Disability are available to help enhance total coverage.
 Policyholders can choose from Level, Increasing or Decreasing cover options.
 Payouts can be tailored too - policyholders can choose from Lumpsum, Monthly Income or Part Lumpsum-Part Monthly Income payout options.